 Small business owners need straightforward dashboards that show clear answers without much digging.
 Connecteam’s dashboard shows who’s clocked in, late, or absent in real time.
 Plus, you can set up automatic reporting that highlights overtime trends, attendance patterns, and potential payroll issues before they become expensive mistakes.
 I liked that you can choose how often reports run, once to receive the information you need, right when you need it.

-Automated timesheets and payroll
+Automated Timesheets and Payroll

 Every clock-in is logged right into the timesheets for payroll.
-Employees can check their hours, request changes, and submit for approval directly in the app, while managers can quickly review and approve.
+Employees can check their hours, request changes, and submit timesheets for approval directly in the app, while managers can quickly review and approve.
 I liked that all edits are tracked, so your records stay compliant and audit-ready.
 Custom pay rates are applied automatically, so you don’t have to stress about making manual corrections.

 When it’s time to run payroll, timesheets export directly to providers like RUN Powered by ADP®, QuickBooks, and Xero.
-You can also download them in a ready-to-use format.
-Connecteam also offers API access and integrates with other business tools, such as PrismHR, Lightspeed, and Wix Bookings, to make your workflows that much smoother.

 Connecteam makes it easy to run your business without juggling multiple tools.
 Beyond time tracking, Connecteam is a complete workforce management app designed to help you with your day-to-day operations: